I stepped inside one of Los Angeles’s high-rise buildings for the chance to turn my life around.

 “I’ve been selected for you by the Taste Society,” I said.
 “That’s as much as you need to know.”

 In other words, none, zilch, nada.
-I’d just finished eight months of intensive training, and aside from that, I was as wet behind the ears as a newborn hippopotamus.
+I’d just finished eight months of intensive training, and aside from that, I was as green as a queasy leprechaun.

 This job would either be my saving grace or the final rut in a long road of potholes.

 One step at a time, I told myself.
 First get the job, then concentrate on whether you can pull it off.

 I stared at him, willing him to say yes.

 “I’m not in the habit of trusting others’ judgment,” he said instead.
 “Why should I start now?”